Necessary NFS Server Cluster Design for NFS Client Lock and File State Preservation

 NFSV4LEASETIME="90"

-90 seconds is the default, even if this value is left blank.
-Additionally, the default behavior on Linux is to set grace time equal to lease time, which protects client recover after failover.
+90 seconds is the Linux default, even if this value is left blank.
+Additionally, the default behavior on Linux is to set grace time equal to lease time, which protects client recovery after failover.

 To explain the danger of low lease times: Linux NFS Clients will attempt to renew their state after 2/3 of the least time expires.
-Then, various events to confirm that the renewal has been successful must complete within the remaining 1/3 of the lease time.
-For example, at a low lease time value of 15 seconds, Linux clients will attempt to renew state every 10 seconds.
+Then, various events (to confirm that the renewal has been successful) must complete within the remaining 1/3 of the lease time.
+For example, at a low lease time value of 15 seconds, Linux clients will attempt to renew state after 10 seconds.
 Then that renewal must successfully complete within the remaining 5 seconds.
 Even though the majority of renewals can complete in time, it is still common for minor OS or network delays to cause this timer to expire before the renewal is completed.
-Loss of file state and therefore IO errors (EIO) are the common results.
+Loss of file state will occur, and IO errors (EIO) and subsequent application failures are the common outcome.

 If the correct NFS cluster method (as defined by this document) is used, and especially if NFS 4.1 or 4.2 are used, it is not usually necessary to reduce the lease time or grace time.
 However, if legitimate reasons to lower the lease and grace time are found, it can be done, but must be done carefully to protect basic functionality of NFS v4.
 Lowering these from 90 to 60 is often safe.
 Even lower values could be tested, but the lower the value, the more danger is created.
 Therefore, SUSE Support strongly discourages any value lower than 30.
 Low values (even 30) may not be safe or supportable.
 SUSE Customer Service will often require higher values be put in place before spending time troubleshooting problems.

-6. Keeping the NFS Server hostname consistent if NFS 4.1 or 4.2 are used.
+6. Keeping the NFS Server scope consistent if NFS 4.1 or 4.2 are used.

 [Service]